Wide binaries from the H3 survey: the thick disk and halo have similar wide binary fractions: Wide binary search

 In this paper, we focus on the wide binaries with angular separations $<30$\,arcsec for their larger sample size and the lower CAP.
 We adopt an empirical demarcation line (the dashed lines in Fig.~\ref{fig:WBsearch-one}) to select high-confidence wide binaries with CAP$<10$\%.
 The demarcation line starts from $\delta{PM}=1.6$\masyr\, at 0\arcsec\ separation to $\delta{PM}=0.1$\masyr\ at 30\arcsec, connected by a straight line in the log-linear space.
 Pairs below this demarcation line and at angular separations $<30$\,arcsec are selected as wide binaries, resulting in \Nwidebinary\ wide binaries and 2 resolved triples.
 There are 33 pairs located below this demarcation line in the contamination test in the middle panel of Fig.~\ref{fig:WBsearch-one}, suggesting that the contamination rate from the chance-alignment pairs in our wide binary sample is $4.1\pm0.7$ per cent.
 A more stringent selection (e.g. angular separations $<10$\,arcsec instead of $<30$\,arcsec) does not change our main results and conclusions.

 We provide an electronic catalog for the H3 wide binaries.
-Table~\ref{tab:catalog} tabulates the descriptions for the catalog.
+Table~\ref{tab:catalog} presents the data model for the catalog.
 Field names starting with the prefix `0\_' are the information for the H3 stars, and those starting with the prefix `1\_' are for the companions.
 A resolved triple system would have two entries in the table with the same H3 star and different companion stars.